bsurmanski/wlc/README.md

 All members of the left hand tuple must be LValues.

 ### Switch Statements
-Switch statements in WL provide a way to select among many outcomes depending on the value of a variable.
+Switch statements in OWL provide a way to select among many outcomes depending on the value of a variable.
 Cases can be combined to allow many values to map to the same outcome.
 When a subsequent case is encountered, control immediately exits the switch.
 There is no fall-through.
 Currently, there is no 'default'